nxp-imx/oem-prov-app/README.md

 * The application can retrieve the device UUID.

 ## Installation guide
-Project installation guide can be found in the [Installation Guide](./Documentation/build_instructions.md)
+Project build and installation guide can be found in the [Build and installation Guide](./Documentation/build_instructions.md)
 ## User guide
 Project user guide can be found in the [User Guide](./Documentation/user_guide.md)